 Three Rivers Park District offers select campsites to help aid those with mobility impairments.
 Amenities at these sites include accessible picnic tables, accessible fire pits, more level terrain and close proximity to bathrooms.
 Baker Campground also has two camper cabins which feature an entry ramp and more space between the beds for maneuvering.
 Location of these sites is noted on the campground maps.

 These sites are held to be used by those with mobility impairments until all other sites are reserved.
-For site availability and reservations, please call 763.559.6700 or click on "Find a Campsite" above.
+See site availability and reservations online, or call 763.559.6700.